Debating Standardization in Bodily Appearance

 Research Interests and Background

 Claudia Liebelt (PhD, Halle, 2010) is Assistant Professor in Social Anthropology at the University of Bayreuth.
-Her research interests include urban anthropology, the anthropology of the body, beauty and aesthetic body modification, Anthropology of Religion (esp.
-Islam), migration and citizenship, gender, care and domestic work, as well as medical anthropology.
+Her research interests include Urban Anthropology, the Anthropology of the Body, beauty and aesthetic body modification, Anthropology of Religion (esp.
+Islam), migration and citizenship, gender, care and domestic work, as well as Medical Anthropology.
 The scope of her work is reflected in her publications and her teaching, which includes courses on Transnational Migration, Care Work, Gender, the Anthropology of Religion, the Middle East, the Body, and Medical Anthropology.
 She has conducted fieldwork in Israel, Morocco, Turkey and the Philippines.

 She is the review editor of Sociologus, Journal for Social Anthropology.